 For most young people, back-to-school season is a time of excitement and promise.
-But for high school dropouts and those unable to attend college, this time of year can be discouraging and lead to feeling left out.
+But for those who did not complete high school or are unable to attend college, this time of year can be discouraging and lead to feeling left out.

 There are currently 4.9 million disconnected youth—young people age 16-24 who are not in school or working—in the United States.
 Fortunately, youth in Philadelphia and New Jersey have options, thanks to JEVS Human Services.